SESN (Sesen Bio Inc.): Time to Pay Attention? - The Dwinnex

 Earnings Estimates

-The company has 1 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 1 different market analysts.
 On average, analysts expect EPS of $-0.13 for the current quarter, with a high estimate of $-0.13 and a low estimate of $-0.13, while EPS last year was $-0.15.
 The consensus estimate for the next quarter is $-0.12, with high estimates of $-0.12 and low estimates of $-0.12.

 Analysts are recommending an EPS of between $-0.4 and $-0.4 for the fiscal current year, implying an average EPS of $-0.4.
 EPS for the following year is $-0.35, with 1 analysts recommending between $-0.35 and $-0.35.